kartoza/django-wms-client/README.md

-# Welcome to the InaSAFE Web code base!
+# Welcome to the Django WMS code base!

 Django WMS Client is a django application for providing a gallery of wms maps.
 We provide the following functionality: